Mike Vecchione: Professional

 Vecchione signed a one-year entry-level contract with the Philadelphia Flyers on March 31, 2017.
 He made his NHL debut on April 4, 2017, in a game against the New Jersey Devils.

 On July 1, 2017, Vecchione, as a restricted free agent, accepted a two-year, two-way deal to continue with the Philadelphia Flyers.
 On September 27, 2017, he was loaned to the Flyers American Hockey League (AHL) affiliate, the Lehigh Valley Phantoms to play the 2017–18 season.
 During the season, Vecchione was named AHL October Rookie of the Month after he recorded 10 points in 10 games.
 However, due to an injury on December 9 during a game against the Hershey Bears, he was forced to miss more than two weeks to recover.
 Despite this, Vecchione concluded his first professional season with 40 points in 65 games.

 Vecchione attended the Flyers 2018 Training Camp but was reassigned to the AHL on September 20, 2018.

 After parts of three seasons in the Flyers organization, Vecchione left as a free agent to sign on a one-year, two-way contract with the St. Louis Blues on July 1, 2019.
 He attended the Blues 2019 training camp, before he was placed on waivers and assigned to the AHL to join affiliate, the San Antonio Rampage for the 2019–20 season.
 He led the Rampage with 21 goals and placed second with 36 points before the season was cancelled due to the COVID-19 pandemic.

 As a free agent from the Blues after the conclusion of his contract, Vecchione agreed to a one-year, two-way contract to join the Colorado Avalanche on October 9, 2020.
 In the shortened 2020–21 season, Vecchione was assigned to AHL affiliate, the Colorado Eagles.
 Limited to 18 games through injury, Vecchione still contributed with 7 goals and 10 points for the Eagles.

 Having concluded his contract with the Avalanche, Vecchione as a free agent signed a one-year, two-way contract with the Washington Capitals on August 5, 2021.
+He signed another one-year, two-way contract with the Capitals on March 28, 2022.
+Vecchione signed a two-year contract with the Hershey Bears on February 14, 2023.

+On June 21, 2023, Vecchione scored the series-winning goal in overtime of game seven of the 2023 Calder Cup Finals.
+He won another Calder Cup with the Hershey Bears on June 24, 2024.

+After four seasons with the Bears, Vecchione left North America as a free agent and opted to initially sign a one-year contract for the 2025–26 season with Russian club, Traktor Chelyabinsk of the KHL, on July 30, 2025.
+Before commencing his contract in Chelyabinsk, Vecchione was traded to Kazakhstani based KHL club, Barys Astana, in exchange for financial compensation on August 12, 2025.